fogbow/resource-allocation-service/README.md

 1. Start your IDE (IntelliJ, Eclipse, etc);
 2. Open the Resource Allocation Service (RAS) project;
-3. Add common as a module in the RAS project;
+3. Add/import common and authentication service as module in the RAS project;
-4. Run the RAS application.
+4. Run the AS and RAS application.

 ### Optional tools